GregTroar/OpsLog/README.md

 ## Multi-operator live status (special events)

-For a multi-op special-event call on a shared MySQL logbook (e.g. **TM74TFR**):
-Settings → General → *Publish live operator status*.
-Each OpsLog instance heartbeats its current activity (operator call, band, frequency, mode) into a `live_status` table every ~15 s.
+For a multi-op special-event call on a shared MySQL logbook (e.g. **TM74TFR**), publishing is **automatic** — no setting to turn on.
+Each OpsLog instance heartbeats its current activity (operator call, band, frequency, mode) into a `live_status` table every ~15 s, and drops back to *off air* automatically 5 min after the last logged QSO.
 A small PHP renderer ([`docs/livestatus/tm74-status.php`](docs/livestatus/tm74-status.php)) on your own web server reads that table and produces a live page/image you can embed on the station's **QRZ.com** bio (`<img src="…/tm74-status.php?img=1">`).
 OpsLog